awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-healthchecks.md

 ## An instance was taken out of service in response to an ELB system health check failure<a name="ts-failed-elb-health-checks"></a>

-**Problem**: Instances in your Auto Scaling group might pass the EC2 status checks\.
+**Problem**: Auto Scaling instances might pass the EC2 status checks\.
 But they might fail the Elastic Load Balancing health checks for the target groups or Classic Load Balancers with which the Auto Scaling group is registered\.

 **Cause**: If your Auto Scaling group relies on health checks provided by Elastic Load Balancing, Amazon EC2 Auto Scaling determines the health status of your instances by checking the results of both the EC2 status checks and the Elastic Load Balancing health checks\.
 The load balancer performs health checks by sending a request to each instance and waiting for the correct response, or by establishing a connection with the instance\.
 An instance might fail the Elastic Load Balancing health check because an application running on the instance has issues that cause the load balancer to consider the instance out of service\.
 For more information, see [Adding Elastic Load Balancing health checks to an Auto Scaling group](as-add-elb-healthcheck.md)\.